awsdocs/aws-step-functions-developer-guide/doc_source/example-ruby-activity-worker.md

 + For more information on the AWS SDK for Ruby, see the [AWS SDK for Ruby API Reference](http://docs.aws.amazon.com/sdk-for-ruby/v3/api/)\.
 + To download this code and related resources, see [step\-functions\-ruby\-activity\-worker](https://github.com/aws-samples/step-functions-ruby-activity-worker) on GitHub\.com\.

-The following Roby code is the main entry point and example usage for the Ruby activity worker that follows\.
+The following Ruby code is the main entry point and example usage for the Ruby activity worker that follows\.

 ```
  require_relative '../lib/step_functions/activity'